Welcome to The Storied Recipe, a podcast about food, culture, and love.

 Instead of a traditional rice cake, these mochi-inspired desserts use sweet rice flour to create a sweet treat that has the same chewy texture that makes mochi distinctive.

-Mochi Donuts (Crispy Outside, Chewy Inside Pon de Ring Donuts)
+Mochi Donut Recipe (Crispy & Chewy Pon de Ring Donuts) - Hungry Huy

 Kimchi Options